 If you travel for business, you have your routine.
 Arrive at your destination; get your rental car; go to your hotel; go to your meeting; repeat… Business travel is just part of the job and a necessity.
 But if you are like me, even with the many hassles and challenges of travel, you like business travel.

-In the new National Car Rental State of Business Travel Survey, some interesting findings emerged:
+In a recent National Car Rental State of Business Travel Survey, some interesting findings emerged: